Rachel Lampkin

 help motivate and support each other on this journey, which can sometimes feel

-quite isolating.”
+quite isolating.

-Rachel Lampkin Master of Nursing
+Rachel Lampkin Student: Master of Nursing

 “Because I hadn't studied for so long, I was quite nervous about undertaking an academic pathway.
 However, after realising that I could pick the topics that were relevant to me, I knew it was the right pathway to go down.
 Some years I've just done one paper a semester and then taken the next semester off, which has given me the opportunity to pause and reflect upon the topics I really want to do next and ensure they are applicable, both in a clinical environment and teaching.